Guide for Proposal Development

 IV.
 The Internal Review Process

+Grant Proposal applications are due in the OSPR office for review at least 5 business days before signatures are needed.
 Before submitting a proposal for a sponsored program, a Clark University Proposal Summary and Approval Form must be filed with the Office of Sponsored Programs and Research.
 In addition, an Instruction Sheet is available to assist in filling out the form.

 This form documents approval of the project by key administrators (Department Chair, Institute Director, Director of Corporate and Foundation Relations (when applicable), Coordinator of OSPR, and the Dean of Research.
 Their approval attests to the project's compliance with university and sponsor guidelines.